MYSTRANsolver/MYSTRAN_Documentation/4_Release_Notes/README.md

 In Work

-Will contain an MD of the release notes
+Will contain an MD of the release notes.

+For now, there are some Word docs that may be relevant.